 While some employers may see workplace drug testing as a great opportunity to increase productivity and safety, some see it otherwise.

-The costs can be too high.
+Additional Cost.
 Not all companies can afford such.
-An employer may spend up to $40 per person.
+An employer may spend up to $40 per person on drug testing.
 Employers could be spending more while waiting for the test results of applicants.

-Violation of privacy.
+Discomfort.
 Not all people may welcome the idea of being subjected to drug testing.
 Invasion of privacy and right to do whatever a person pleases may be a reason why some would not submit themselves to such testing.
 Legalization of marijuana use may not be welcomed in all states of the U.S. However, those authorized to use medical marijuana are not exempted to undergo drug testing.
-Those who may be found out to be using such substance may result to resentment among employees, which may lead to loss of interest, decrease in productivity, and lower company revenue.
+Those who may be found out to be using such substance may result to resentment among employees, which may lead to loss of interest, decrease in productivity, and lower company revenue

 Unfair dismissal suits may be filed by former employees against the company due to illegal termination.
 Employees released from their jobs may feel being discriminated and may lead to loss of self-esteem and loss of job opportunities as some people may brand them in a way that can destroy the user’s reputation.